mahamud995/Learning/node-docker-app/README.md

   Volumes

 Docker volumes allows sharing of data .
 This could be files & folders  between Host and Containers  , between Containers.

+  	INTRODUCTION TO KUBERNETES

+	Kubernetes is a container orchestration tool.
+Originally developed by google.
+It manages container (ex docker containers) Helps you manage containerized applications (suppose your application is made of 100 or 1000 of containers)  in different environment.

+	The need for a container orchestration tool

+	1. Trend from monolith to Microservices
+	2. Increased usage of containers
+	3. Demand for a proper way of managing hundreds of containers.

+What features  do orchestration tool provides?
+ 1. High Availability (No Downtime)
+ 2. High Performance (High Scalibility)
+ 3. Disaater recovery

+	Kubernetes Architecture

+	Kubernetes basic architecture  looks like

+	Kubernetes cluster is made up of atleast one master node and connected to it you have a couple of worker nodes.
+Where each node has kubelet process running on it.
+	Kubelet is kubernetes process that makes it possible for cluster to talk to each other and to communicate each other and executes some tasks on those nodes.
+	Each worker node has docker containers of different applications deployed on it.
+	Depending on how work load is distributed you have different no of docker containers running on Worker nodes.
+Worker nodes are there actual work is happening .
+	On Worker nodes your application are running.

+	Master node actually runs several kubernetes processes that are absolutely necessary to run and manage cluster properly.
+	One of such processes are
+	  1. API Server (which is also a container) => It is a entry point to the kubernetes cluster .
+This is the process to which different K8s client will talk to.

+	  2. Controller Manager => Keeps tracks of whats happening in the cluster  (if container dieds and it need to be restarted ..etc)
+	 3. Scheduler  => Basically responsible for scheduling containers on different nodes based on work load and availability (Ensures pods placement)
+	 4. etcd (key value storage) =>  which basically holds at any time current state of k8s cluster .
+It holds all the configuration data and all the status data of each nodes and container (k8s backing key value store)

+    Virtual Network =>  which enables worker nodes and master node talk to each other .
+Virtual network turns all the nodes inside the cluster into one powerful machine that has sum of all resources of individual nodes.

+	Worker nodes actually process more work load compared to master.
+	Master node is much more important than worker node .
+If you lose access to master node than you can't access cluster anymore.
+You always need to have backup of your master node.

+	KUBERNETES COMPONENTS

+	Node :  which is basically a simple server (ex:  VM)

+	Pod : a smallest unit of k8s.
+It is basically an abstraction over container. ( you only interact with k8s layer).
+Usually one application per Pod.
+	Now let's check how pods communicate with each other .
+Each pods gets its own ip address.
+Pods can die easily and a new one gets created then a new IP-address is assigned.
+Because of it ,it will effect the pod communication.
+Because of that a another component is used (Service)

+	Service and Ingress
+	Service is basically a static IP address or permanent IP address.so that can be attached to each Pod.
+So each pod will have its own service.
+	The lifecycle of Pod and Service are not connected .
+So even pod dies , the service and its IP address will stay.

+	Now we want our application to be accessed via browser For this we need to create an external service .
+It is service which opens communication  from external sources

+	Ingress : The external request for goes through the Ingress.

+	Pods communicate with each other using service.

+	configMap :  External configuration of the application (ex: DB connectionstring , other Urls..etc) .
+We cant keep DB credentials in configMap.

+	Secret : Just like configMap but used to store secret data.
+Ex( DB password and username).
+Its stored in base64 encoded format.
+The built in security mechanism is not enabled by default.
+	We can access the configMap or secret values in application by using environment variables or as property file.